Keith Ammon: Privacy

+Flying cars

+In 2020, while out of office, Ammon provided Representative Steven D. Smith with the technical requirements for a bill to create a legal framework for "flying cars" to drive on New Hampshire's roadways.
+When Governor Chris Sununu signed HB1182 into law on 24 July 2020, New Hampshire became the first state in the nation to enact a "Jetsons Law".

+Nuclear power

+In 2022, Ammon sponsored bill HB543, signed into law, establishing a commission to study nuclear power and nuclear reactor technology in New Hampshire.
+The NH Nuclear Study Commission, which Ammon chaired, published interim reports and a final report in 2023.
+Among the report's conclusions were that "The demand for computation, particularly for large and growing computing projects like AI modeling and Bitcoin mining, is rising," and "Advanced nuclear technology is essential if the goal of zero net carbon emissions is to be pursued."

+In 2024, Ammon sponsored bill HB1465, to promote investigation of nuclear power.
+As signed into law, the final bill required coordination with studies on wind energy, renaming the Office of Offshore Wind Industry Development to the Office of Offshore Wind Industry Development and Energy Innovation.

+Other bills

 Abortion

 In 2022, Ammon voted against HB 1609 which added an exception for a fatal fetal diagnosis to New Hampshire's 24 week ban on abortion services.

 Education

 In 2021, the Washington Post reported that Ammon was spearheading an effort to ban critical race theory in New Hampshire.
 Ammon's bill, as explained by The Atlantic, forbids schools from teaching “race or sex scapegoating,” questioning the value of meritocracy and suggesting that New Hampshire or the USA is “fundamentally racist.”
 House Bill 544 was signed into law by Governor Chris Sununu in July 2021.